ethersync/ethersync/README.md

 Connected to peer: 5e6b787fff79074735eb9b56939269100de1e37bc7f7a4d29c277cc24f7ee53d
 ```

 The directories are now connected, and changes will be synced instantly.
-You can open text files (using editors with an Teamtype plugin), and start collaborating in real time! :sparkles:
+You can open text files (using editors with a Teamtype plugin), and start collaborating in real time! :sparkles:

 ## 🎓 Learn more